tytydraco/yessleep/out/I_dont_like_what_I_saw.md

 There's a well known YouTuber who tells creepy stories on his channel.
 One video in particular has garnered a lot of attention.
 It has millions of views and people won't stop talking about it.

-Apparently some guy traveled abroad with some friends, something went wrong one of the nights, and the guy started acting really weird and paranoid for the rest of their trip.
-The conclusion to this story is airport security camera footage.
-He randomly bolts out of the airport in a full sprint, and was never seen or heard from again.
+Apparently some guy was traveling with some family, something went wrong one of the nights, and the guy started acting really weird and paranoid for the rest of their trip.
+The conclusion to this story is some mall security camera footage.
+He randomly bolts out of the mall in a full sprint, and was never seen or heard from again.
 I've had it recommended to me by a number of people.

 However, I don't like weird shit.
 I'm the type of guy who jumps at every jump scare in a horror movie.
 I'm the type of guy who unnaturally fears uncommon occurrences just because of fear of the unknown.
 The last thing I need is more content to obsess and get paranoid over.